makrai/notes/szabolcsi97-scope.md

     * Topics, but not other preverbal items, can be followed by sentential adverbials like _tegnap_ `yesterday.'
-    * When a Topic or Quantifier precedes a non-negated finite verb that has a prefix, the prefix is in proclitic position.
+    * When a Topic or Quantifier precedes a non-negated finite verb that has a prefix, the prefix is in proclitic position
     * When a Focus or Predicate Operator precedes a non-negated finite verb that has a prefix, the prefix occurs postverbally
-    * A sequence of Quantifiers cannot be broken by a non-Quantifier.
+    * A sequence of Quantifiers cannot be broken by a non-Quantifier
     * A DP in Focus receives an exclusion-by-identification interpretation
-      * a DP in Predicate Operator does not.
+      * a DP in Predicate Operator does not

 ## 4.2 A parallelism with Beghelli and Stowell's LF 11